SocketDotTech/socket-docs/docs/write-tests.md

 `setUpDeliveryHelper()` initializes the core infrastructure needed to simulate Socket Protocol's multi-chain messaging:

-1. Deploys the off-chain VM core components
+1. Deploys the EVMx core components
 2. Sets up the fees manager for handling transaction fees
 3. Creates the delivery helper for managing multi-chain message delivery
 4. Initializes the auction manager for bid processing